CS-GSI/Controllino-CMP/README.md

 This protocol is designed to communicate with controllino devices in a command based request-response pattern.
 It allows you to read/write controllino IOs (Digital, Analog, Relays) and volatile memories.
 CMP is a simple lightweight ASCII based protocol, all characters must be ASCII.

-Implemented and partly tested for Controllino Mega.
+Implemented and partly tested for Controllino Mega & Maxi Automation.
 Differences to other Contrllino Devices have not been taken into account.

 ___
 ```